Lawrencekalaw/DateFormatter/README.md

-A simple JavaScript app for Date and Time check.
+A simple JavaScript app for Date and hours check.